Google Slides has various tools to help a budding graphic designer use three principles of design:

 PNG files have a transparent background.
 The sand and three palms tree images come from www.freepngs.com.

 - Select two or more objects.
-Use the Shift key as you select multiple objects.
+Use the Shift key as you select multiple items.

 - Click on the Arrange menu.